 Moving on, the input lag of the AOC CU34G2X display is just below 6ms, which makes for imperceptible delay at 144Hz.

-As always, the pixel response time speed is the weakest point of VA panels, including this one.
+As usual, the pixel response time speed is the weakest point of most VA panels, including this one.

 The specified 4ms (GtG) response time speed is notably slower when it comes to the transition of dark pixels into brighter shades, and so, you will be able to notice black smearing with fast-moving objects.

-The smearing is mainly noticeable in darker scenes and at high frame rates (assuming FreeSync is enabled), but unless you’re a hardcore FPS gamer or extremely sensitive to motion blur and ghosting, it will be tolerable.
+The smearing is mainly noticeable in darker scenes and at high frame rates (assuming FreeSync is enabled), but unless you’re a hardcore FPS gamer or extremely sensitive to motion blur and ghosting, it’s tolerable.